- What changed?

 - Can DBAs be used in collective actions?

-From 1 April 2013 contingency fees, or damages-based agreements (DBAs), have been permitted for contentious work (ie litigation or arbitration proceedings) in England and Wales.
+Since 1 April 2013 contingency fees, or damages-based agreements (DBAs), have been permitted for contentious work (ie litigation or arbitration proceedings) in England and Wales.
 This means that lawyers can conduct litigation and arbitration in this jurisdiction in return for a share of any damages.

 Before 1 April 2013 such arrangements were not permitted for contentious work in England and Wales, though they were permitted for employment and other tribunal work (which is technically considered non-contentious business).
 In contrast: